-Led by Program Director Dr. S. Rob Todd, the Baylor College of Medicine Surgical Critical Care Residency program provides residents with a broad-based education in all phases of surgical critical care.
+Led by Program Director Dr. S. Rob Todd, and Associate Program Director Dr. Jeremy Ward, the Baylor College of Medicine Surgical Critical Care Residency program provides residents with a broad-based education in all phases of surgical critical care.

 The program allows residents to develop advanced proficiency in the management of critically ill surgical patients specifically as they relate to hemodynamic instability, multiple organ failure, and complex co-existing medical problems; to develop the qualifications necessary to supervise a surgical critical care unit; and to conduct scholarly activities in surgical critical care.

-Our affiliated hospitals, Michael E. DeBakey Veterans Affairs Medical Center, Ben Taub Hospital, Baylor St. Luke’s Medical Center, and Texas Children’s Hospital, have extensive clinical volume to provide the critical care resident enough experience to attain proficiency in the management of critically ill surgical adult and pediatric patients.
+Our affiliated hospitals, Ben Taub Hospital, Baylor St. Luke’s Medical Center, and Texas Children’s Hospital, have extensive clinical volume to provide the critical care resident enough experience to attain proficiency in the management of critically ill surgical adult and pediatric patients.
 In addition, the surgical critical care resident will assume supervisory and administrative roles in each ICU under supervision and mentorship of each of the assigned faculty.

 To apply to this program, visit our surgical critical care residency application information page.